isid0re/SoloLeveling/README.md

 While I've brought innovation and a novel approach to using kolbot, I have been fortunate to have been advised by some of the major thought leaders of blizzhackers: Jaenster, DZIK, Nishimura_Katsuo, macohan, Laz, Fa-b, and Noah in one way or another.
 Their guidance has really helped improve my programming skills and understanding of botting.

-Also, for those who are curious, it was named sololeveling because its focus is to only level alone not as an homage to the korean webnovel.
+Also, for those who are curious, it was named SoloLeveling because its focus is to only level alone not as an homage to the korean webnovel.
 It until later that a few korean users told me that there was a manhua with the same name.

 Using trial and error over the course of 2 years the bot has grown to its current status (8/12/2021) and it will continue to get better.
-Thank you all for your support.
+Thank you all for your continued support.

 ## Features
 - Operates in Hell difficulty within 24 hours